-10.6 Children with Special Educational Needs or Disabilities (SEND)
+10.6 Children with Special Education Needs (Disabilities)

 Staff are reminded that Children with SEN, disabilities, communication, or behaviour problems are at greater risk of abuse, neglect and bullying than other children.
 They may not be identified as being at risk of harm as indicators of possible abuse such as behaviour, mood, and injury may be assumed to be related to disability or SEN rather than possible abuse, neglect or bullying and communication of abuse may be difficult.
 Staff specifically supporting such children and other staff will be alert to these factors.